 Who We Are Our Portland chapter is dedicated to providing a supportive atmosphere for you to meet other hard of hearing people and learn about issues related to hearing loss.
-During the school year, we have monthly chapter meetings open to anyone interested in hearing loss.
+We have monthly chapter meetings open to anyone interested in hearing loss.
 We are one of many local chapters of the Hearing Loss Association of America, HLAA.

 New to Hearing Loss?
 If you’re just starting to learn about hearing loss, please check out hearingloss.org/, the website of our national organization, the Hearing Loss Association of America.
 There is so much useful information there; click on all the topics: Hearing Help, Support, Online Community, Events, Advocacy and Membership.